harsha-kadekar/NeuralNetQuestionAnswering/README.md

                        After reading data and preprocessed it, now its time to construct the model storymodel.model()
                        This function will construct the model, train it and then evaluate it based on read data.

+# Results
+1. Who Questions - 25.18% accuracy
+2. Why Questions - 25.44% accuracy
+3. What Questions - 25.88% accuracy
+4. Where Questions - 0% accuracy
+5. Which Questions - -
+6. When Questions - 53.58% accuracy
+7. How Questions - 19.55% accuracy

+Data size for each type of question is 50000.
+All are open ended.
+One observation is as size of the data increases, accurarcy also increases.

+# Folder and File description
+## data
+This will have data files.
+When we generate sample files from the visual gnome data set, those files are generated here.
+## results
+This has the log files which will give the accuracy for each epoch.
+For every type of question, we have corresponding file
+## DataFileInputOutput.py
+This file has classes and functions which will help you to read the data from the data file or from corpora.
+It will also help you to generate sample files from the corpora.
+## ImageDataStructure.py
+This file has functions and classes which will define our data format.
+So when we read the data from corpora or dataset will be converting to the format defined in this file.
+## Models.py
+This file has classes and functions which will help you to form the language models.
+Basically in this file we are constructing our neural networks.
+## preprocessdata.py
+This file has functions and classes which can be used for preprocess the data like converting them into vectors, tokenizing the sentences.
+## TestScript.py
+This file can be used for generating the sample data files and also to run the neural network.
+Train and evaluate the models.